MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 3. Make changes to the layout file in the appropriate application.
 4. Add the new layout file to the report.

-> [!NOTE]
+> [!IMPORTANT]
-> You can't edit or replace an extension layout, which is a layout that comes from an extension.
+> You can't modify or replace an extension layout, which is a layout that originates from an extension.
 You can only replace user-defined layouts.
-An extension layout has information about the source extension in the **Extension** column.
+On the **Report Layouts** page, an extension layout has information about the source extension in the **Extension** column.
 >
 > To learn about the difference between extension layouts and user-defined layouts, see [Layout source](ui-manage-report-layouts.md#layout-sources).

 ## Get started